 Her vast repertoire spans from Bach to modern, contemporary composers.
 Her innovative performances place her side by side with jazz and folk musicians as well as ballet , choreographers, modern dancers, visual artists, DJs and electronic producers, making her one of the most eclectic and versatile pianists of her generation.

-Venetian born pianist Gloria Campaner is regarded by critics and public alike as one of the most interesting young pianists of the Italian new generation.
-Since her debut on stage at the age of twelve with the Venetian Symphony Orchestra, Gloria has been the first-prize recipient in more than twenty national and international piano competitions.
-Her rapidly advancing career as a soloist and chamber musician has led her to be a guest of some of the most prestigious festivals all over the world and the press have praised her ‘extremely deep musicality, remarkable fluidity, nuancing and sense of style which put her in the ranks of pianists with exceptional qualities' (Walter Arlen, Los Angeles Times).
-Gloria is also becoming increasingly known for her versatility and interest in innovative performance and has collaborated with renowned jazz and contemporary musicians as well as ballet and modern dancers.
+Born in the Venetian inlands, Gloria has received more than twenty national and international first prizes.
+Since her debut at the age of twelve with the Venice Symphony Orchestra, her rapidly advancing career as a soloist and chamber musician, has led her to be a guest of some of the most prestigious festivals all over the world.
+International press has praised Gloria’s ‘extremely deep musicality, remarkable fluidity, nuancing and sense of style which put her in the ranks of pianists with exceptional qualities' (Walter Arlen, Los Angeles Times).

-Gloria Campaner is associated with many of Italy’s most prestigious fashion houses and has gowns provided for her by Giorgio Armani, Antonio Grimaldi, and Roberto Cavalli.
+Gloria Campaner is a Steinway Artist and she’s also officially associated with many of Italy’s leading fashion houses and has gowns provided for her by Giorgio Armani, Antonio Grimaldi and Roberto Cavalli.